Proverbs 14:34 NKJV

 Some major Christian leaders have recently voiced their concern about some worship songs that have been written that do not agree with Scripture, that do not correctly portray who God is, and that some worship leaders are too immature to be able to serve properly in that role.

 Let's look at this song more closely in the light of God's Word, the Bible, and only the Bible; there are 3 things that should be addressed.

 First, let's look at the definition of "reckless":

 "reckless" = (adjective) Acting or done with a lack of care or caution; careless or irresponsible.
 (The American Heritage® Dictionary of the English Language, 5th Edition)

-Metaphorically speaking, God is not a reckless driver, He is not irresponsible with His money, He does not behave irresponsibly!
+Metaphorically speaking, God is not a reckless driver, He is not irresponsible with His money, He does not behave carelessly!
 God's love was, and is still very deliberate and precise!
 Here are some examples:

 Romans 5:8 (NKJV)